james-pearce/james-pearce.github.io/_posts/2020-12-09-the-case-for-markdown-everywhere.markdown

 ## What I want for Markdown

-I love Markdown, and my world would be better if Mardown were supported **everywhere**!
+I love Markdown, and my world would be better if Markdown were supported **everywhere**!

 By that I mean _all_ writing applications support Markdown syntax and extensions.
 Typing Markdown syntax would convert to the document’s format.
 Copy-and-paste commands would copy to Markdown, and intelligently convert pasted Markdown to the displayed formate.